N.B.: This post is long, but mainly because the steps are thoroughly explained. The process is not all that long.

 Your choice of VNC client largely determines your experience with VASSAL on your device.
 It is therefore worth a little effort to look around for the client that will best suit your needs.
 For VASSAL, you want the client to have a good mouse emulation and perhaps an improved on-screen keyboard.
 If the VNC client supports physical keyboard and mouse connected to the device (f.ex. via Bluetooth), then that is also attractive.

-This is an experimental way to get you set-up with VASSAL on an Android device.
+This is the recommended way to get you set-up with VASSAL on an Android device.
 No Warranty!

 -